How can I leave a gift in my will?

 A Residuary gift is a proportion of the remainder of your estate, after specific gifts have been fulfilled.
 This means that your loved ones are looked after, but also that charitable causes such as the Philharmonia are remembered as well.
-Even 5% of your residuary estate can have a lasting impact on the Philharmonia's work.
+Even a very small percentage of your residuary estate can have a lasting impact on the Philharmonia's work.

-I give % of the residue of my real and personal estate which I can dispose of by Will in any manner I think proper to Philharmonia Trust Limited (Endowment Fund), Registered charity no. 254191, Company no. 913665 (The Philharmonia").
+Example wording: I give % of the residue of my real and personal estate which I can dispose of by Will in any manner I think proper to Philharmonia Trust Limited (Endowment Fund), Registered charity no. 254191, Company no. 913665 ("The Philharmonia").

 Are there other options for remembering the Philharmonia in my Will?